mnewelski/slack-hostscan/README.md

 ![scan.sh output](./img/scan.png)

-Scan `/etc/hosts` for the same as above but output a list with updated IPs (if needed) in a format that can be copied and pasted back to `/etc/hosts`:
+Scan `/etc/hosts` for the same but output a list with updated IPs (if needed) in a format that can be copied and pasted back to `/etc/hosts`:

     ./update.sh